 And the Best Outdoors Strains For the Pacific Northwest Are…

-Let’s discuss each one.
+Let’s discuss each one of these strains below.

 Developed in Holland, the Northern Lights strain is a cross between Thai sativa and Afghani indica.
 This strain has a split of 10% sativa and 90% indica, making it an ideal strain to consume if you have chronic pain or struggle to sleep well.
 Northern Lights smells of the earth, but has a flavor that boasts sweet undertones of candy.
 You’ll experience a euphoric, relaxed high that will have you waking up feeling well rested in the morning.